 I also think there's value in not ceding an entire platform to the bad guys just because a handful of them are loud and horrible on this platform.
 It's not ideal.
 But, to be honest, I have found little in life that is thus far.
 I'll take this money and make something positive and feminist and gay with it...and I think that's a win.
 Every little good thing helps beat back the dark a bit, right?

 And while we’re here, if you think that a handful of hateful conservative writers are just too much to bear...I urge you to check out what's already here beating back that dark - and I don't just mean all these cool new comics people…how about absolute badass Roxane Gay on THE AUDACITY?
 Or if you’re into pop culture commentary Hunter Harris is doing fun stuff on HUNG UP as is Ira Madison III on FRANK.
-I’m really enjoying Charlotte Clymer’s relatively new CHARLOTTE’S WEB THOUGHTS.
-Her piece a few weeks ago “If I Had My Own Summer” is a favorite.
+Jessica DeFino’s THE UNPUBLISHABLE is a terrific take down on the beauty industry and my feminist rage very much enjoys Jessica Valenti’s ALL IN HER HEAD and I’m also really enjoying Charlotte Clymer’s CHARLOTTE’S WEB THOUGHTS.
+Her piece a few months ago “If I Had My Own Summer” is a favorite.
 Anna Codrea-Rado does great posts about being a freelancer/the freelance life that I find fascinating and highly relatable on LANCE.
-Luke O’Neil’s WELCOME TO HELL WORLD is not for the faint of heart but always makes me think and feels righteous in a way that a lot of news doesn’t these days?
-Daniel Lavery’s THE CHATNER is highly enjoyable and insightful.
-And they have only just started but I can’t pretend I’m not excited about Salman Rushdie AND Padma Lakshmi doing their own things on here.
+And ND Stevenson is straight up doing some of the best “journal comics” I’ve read in a very long time.

 Additionally I am donating my portion of our year one subscriber funds to charity – currently I’m planning to split those donations between The Trevor Project and The Trans Lifeline.
 While I reserve the right to change these charities over the course of the next 12 months, whatever they change to will always be charities focused on LGBTQ+ and Trans Rights.